 1. Identify the correct ITR form: –Begin with finding the most appropriate ITR form based on your individual case and fill it with correct information.

-2. No enclosures to the return: –The Rule 12 (2) of the income tax return states that the return of income and the return of fringe benefits provided by the assessee in Form No. ITR-1,2,3,4,5,6 or ITR-8 should not be submitted in conjunction with the statement showing the calculation of tax payable based on the return, or income tax proofs, if any, or deduction claimed/collected at source or the advance tax or the tax on self-assessment, claimed to have been paid by the assessee or any other document or copy of account, form or report of audit should be enclosed with the return of income or return of fringe benefits in any provision of this act.
+2. No enclosures to the return: –The Rule 12 (2) of the income tax states that the return of income and the return of fringe benefits provided by the assessee in Form No. ITR-1,2,3,4,5,6 and 7 should not be submitted in conjunction with the statement showing the calculation of tax payable based on the return, or income tax proofs, if any, or deduction claimed/collected at source or the advance tax or the tax on self-assessment, claimed to have been paid by the assessee or any other document or copy of account, form or report of audit should be enclosed with the return of income or return of fringe benefits in any provision of this act.

 3. Fill the correct address and account number: –This is mandatory for timely delivery of funds.
 From 1.10.07 on wards all the income tax refunds in major cities including Chennai, Bangalore, Kolkata, Mumbai, and Delhi will be directly submitted to the assessor’s account.
 This makes it important for the taxpayer to provide complete address details to ensure timely delivery of income tax refunds.
 In case the taxpayer has opted for ECS, their amount will be refunded directly to their bank account for which the accurate MICR code and the bank account number has to be provided while filing the return.